idkvarg/musicer/README.md

 # telegram spotify downloader bot: [@SpotSeekBot](https://t.me/SpotSeekBot)
+**This project is for personal learning, do not use it for illegal purposes.
+Artists can send their copyright claims to the developer.
+All rights remain to rightful copyright owners.**

 ## how to use as the client
 Send bot a link from spotify and it'll download it for you.